pagkly/Zed/Investopedia3/How Contract for Differences (CFD) Work.md

 CFDs are traded on margin meaning the broker allows investors to borrow money to increase leverage or the size of the position to amply gains.
 Brokers will require traders to maintain specific account balances before they allow this type of transaction.

-Trading on margin CFDs typically provides higher [leverage](https://www.investopedia.com/terms/l/leverage.asp) than traditional trading.
+Trading on margin CFDs typically provides higher [[leverage]](https://www.investopedia.com/terms/l/leverage.asp) than traditional trading.
 Standard leverage in the CFD market can be as low as a 2% margin requirement and as high as a 20% margin.
 Lower margin requirements mean less capital outlay and greater potential returns for the trader.

 Typically, fewer rules and regulations surround the CFD market as compared to standard exchanges.
 As a result, CFDs can have lower capital requirements or cash required in a brokerage account.
 Often, traders can open an account for as little as $1,000 with a broker.
-Also, since CFDs mirror [corporate actions](https://www.investopedia.com/terms/c/corporateaction.asp) taking place, a CFD owner can receive [cash dividends](https://www.investopedia.com/terms/c/cashdividend.asp) increasing the trader’s return on investment.
+Also, since CFDs mirror [[corporate actions]](https://www.investopedia.com/terms/c/corporateaction.asp) taking place, a CFD owner can receive [[cash dividends]](https://www.investopedia.com/terms/c/cashdividend.asp) increasing the trader’s return on investment.
 Most CFD brokers offer products in all major markets worldwide.
 Traders have easy access to any market that is open from the broker’s platform.

 CFDs allow investors to easily take a long or short position or a buy and sell position.
 The CFD market typically does not have short-selling rules.
 An instrument may be shorted at any time.
-Since there is no ownership of the [underlying asset](https://www.investopedia.com/terms/u/underlying-asset.asp), there is no borrowing or shorting cost.
+Since there is no ownership of the [[underlying asset]](https://www.investopedia.com/terms/u/underlying-asset.asp), there is no borrowing or shorting cost.
 Also, few or no fees are charged for trading a CFD.
-Brokers make money from the trader paying the spread meaning the trader pays the ask price when buying, and takes the [bid price](https://www.investopedia.com/terms/b/bidprice.asp) when selling or shorting.
+Brokers make money from the trader paying the spread meaning the trader pays the ask price when buying, and takes the [[bid price]](https://www.investopedia.com/terms/b/bidprice.asp) when selling or shorting.
 The brokers take a piece or spread on each bid and ask price that they quote.

 ## Disadvantages of a CFD

-If the underlying asset experiences extreme [volatility](https://www.investopedia.com/terms/v/volatility.asp) or price fluctuations, the spread on the bid and ask prices can be significant.
+If the underlying asset experiences extreme [[volatility]](https://www.investopedia.com/terms/v/volatility.asp) or price fluctuations, the spread on the bid and ask prices can be significant.
 Paying a large spread on entries and exits prevents profiting from small moves in CFDs decreasing the number of winning trades while increasing losses.

 Since the CFD industry is not highly regulated, the broker’s credibility is based on its reputation and financial viability.
 As a result, CFDs are not available in the United States.

-Since CFDs trade using leverage, investors holding a losing position can get a [margin call](https://www.investopedia.com/terms/m/margincall.asp) from their broker, which requires additional funds to be deposited to balance out the losing position.
+Since CFDs trade using leverage, investors holding a losing position can get a [[margin call]](https://www.investopedia.com/terms/m/margincall.asp) from their broker, which requires additional funds to be deposited to balance out the losing position.
 Although leverage can amplify gains with CFDs, leverage can also magnify losses and traders are at risk of losing 100% of their investment.
 Also, if money is borrowed from a broker to trade, the trader will be charged a daily interest rate amount.

 Pros